 The Delete Own permissions, as the name implies, will allow a user to delete content tied to their specific user account.
-These permission types exist for the majority of the above-mentioned groups, with the exception of Issues.
+These permission types exist for most of the above-mentioned groups, with the exception of Issues.

 Delete Own Worklogs applies to any time that's been tracked to an issue, whether through Jira's native feature or through an app like Tempo Timesheets.
-As such, it is a fairly innocuous permission and can be assigned to any user with access to a project, unless you have very strict requirements otherwise.
-It will likely primarily be used for clean-up, and the ripples it can cause are fairly limited.
+As such, it is an innocuous permission and can be assigned to any users with access to a project, unless you have strict requirements otherwise.
+It will likely primarily be used for clean-up, and the ripples it can cause are limited.

 Delete Own Comments is also often used for clean-up, and again, its area of effect is a bit smaller.
 However, just because a comment is deleted doesn’t mean that people haven’t already seen it, or even acted upon it.
 It may be better to instead point users in the direction of comment editing, or have them enter new comments entirely, even if it’s just to say, “Disregard the last.”

 Delete Own Attachments is another permission that can be used for tidying.
-This might be useful were someone to, say, accidentally upload an adorable picture of their dog rather than the spreadsheet they were looking for.
-It's fairly low impact as well and can likely be given out to any users within your project, especially if you're following the Backup Rule of 3 or similar internally.
+This feature might be useful were someone to, say, accidentally upload an adorable picture of their dog rather than a spreadsheet for the project.
+It’s fairly low impact as well and can likely be given out to any users within your project, especially if you’re following the Backup Rule of 3 or similar internally.